mjordan/greatesthits_server/README.md

 A simple proof-of-concept logging service for URLs.
 GreatesHits only provides storage (in a SQLite database) and a web server (in Express) for enabling inserts and reads on the database.
 It does not provide any analytics tools - third party applications need to provide those.

 Why not use Matomo?
-While Matomo is awesome, it is more focused on campaigns and other SEO and analytics services.
-Greatest Hits does one thing: it records when a resource at the URL was accessed.
+While Matomo is awesome, it is focused on campaigns, SEO and analytics services.
+Greatest Hits does one thing: it stores records documenting when a resource at a URL was requested.
 Like Matomo, it does this by receiving a request at its own web server's endpoint.
 If you need Matomo's features, use it.
 If you only need what Greatest Hits does, you may want to consider using it instead.

 ## Requirements

 * SQLite
 * Node.js v11.x or higher
-   * Express, SQLite
+   * Express, SQLite.
+Both of these Node modules are installed automatically.

 ## Installation